Pocador999/OwnLightSystem/README.md

 ## Database Schema

 The OwnLight.DeviceService uses a PostgreSQL database to manage device-related data.
-Below are the schemas for the Device, DeviceActions, and DeviceTypes tables:
+Below are the schemas for the Device, DeviceAction, and DeviceType tables:

 ### Device Table